kalabox/kalabox-app-pantheon/docs/users/tooling.md

 Runs [terminus](https://pantheon.io/docs/terminus/) commands.

-  * The `config/terminus` directory in your app will map to `~/.terminus/cache` inside the container.
+  * The `config/terminus` directory in your app will map to `~/.terminus` inside the container.
-  * We will automatically log you into terminus with the account you used to spin up the app.
+  * We will automatically log you into terminus with the machine token you used to spin up the app.
   * You can edit the php-cli config locally at `config/terminus/php.ini`.

 `kbox terminus`